wp-plugins/flyzoo/readme.txt

 = How do I go online and chat with my visitors? =

-1. Visit your website, locate the chat widget at the bottom of the page
+1. Open your website, locate the chat widget at the bottom of the page
 2. Click on MENU
-3. Click on "Log in or Sign up" and enter the e-mail and password you used to join Flyzoo
+3. Click on "Log in or Sign up"
+4. Enter the e-mail and password you used to join Flyzoo

 The main button will turn from the "Leave a message" to the "We are online" mode.